sakthiprivan/Walmart-sales-Analysis/README.md

 ### Generic Question

-1.How many unique cities does the data have?
+1.How many unique cities the data have ?
-2. In which city is each branch?
+2.In which city is each branch ?

 ### Product

 1.How many unique product lines does the data have ?
-2.What is the most selling product line ?
+2.what is the most selling product line ?
-3.What is the total revenue by month ?
+3.what is the total revenue by month ?
-4.What month had the largest COGS?
+4.What month had the largest COGS ?
-5.What product line had the largest revenue?
+5.What product line had the largest revenue ?
-6.What is the city with the largest revenue?
+6.what is the city with the largest revenue ?
-7.What product line had the largest VAT?
+7.What product line had the largest VAT ?
-8.Fetch each product line and add a column to those product line showing "Good", "Bad".
+8.Fetch each product line and add a column to those product line showing "Good" or "Bad".
 Good if its greater than average sales
 9.What is the most common product line by gender ?
-10.What is the average rating of each product line ?
+10.what is the average rating of each product line ?

 ### Sales